UPDATE 2-Cricket-Test Series India v England scoreboard

-Nov 20 (Gracenote) - Scoreboard at stumps on the fourth day in the second Test between India and England on Sunday in Visakhapatnam, India
+Nov 19 (Gracenote) - Scoreboard at stumps on the third day in the second Test between India and England on Saturday in Visakhapatnam, India

 India 1st innings 455 (V. Kohli 167, C. Pujara 119, R. Ashwin 58)